barroit/barroit/Documentation/dev-tools/setup-repo.rst

 Symlinking this file is okay.

-Core library must exist at same level as your repo.
+This repo must exist at same level as your repo.

-Your cwd must be repo root.
+Your cwd must be the root of your repo.

 SYNOPSIS
 ========